-Slovenia: Ascent Resources stopped legal action against Slovenia21.
-April 2020. / SEE Energy News
+Slovenia: Ascent Resources stopped legal action against Slovenia, SEE Energy News

 The statement from the company said that the funder withdrew from talks, although it has previously signed a non-binding letter of intent to fund the litigation process.
 However, UK based Ascent Resources is still assessing the merits of litigation compared to developing the Petisovci gas project in Slovenia collaboratively with the Government and its partners.